-F&F represents the fun part of the supermarket shop.
-The aisle is the place where kaftans and flip-flops can break up the humdrum of the shopping list.
-And it’s where ‘accidental’ dresses get bought when customers only popped out for milk.
-The TV ad at the campaign’s heart takes the form of a fashion shoot for the brand’s SS’17 range, set against the backdrop of brightly coloured supermarket shelves.
+So we decided to lean into F&F’s supermarket heritage and champion its location as a point of difference.
+Because F&F represents the fun part of the supermarket shop.
+It’s the aisle where kaftans and flip-flops can break up the humdrum of the shopping list.
+And where ‘accidental’ dresses get bought by customers who were only popping out for a pint of milk.

 Our global campaign platform, ’Supermarket Woman’, launched across TV, digital, print, out of home, social and an always-on content strategy.

 Since then, we’ve continued to create new iterations which continue to highlight the value and convenience aspects of the brand.